ke-zhang-rd/krystal/docs/source/cython.rst

 In my naive understanding, this file contain rewritten python-ish code that matches your function and class in c++ files.
-We write it in  here while there is convention that is called xxx-wrapper.pyx.

 At the beginning, you need cimport your c class definition(It represent cpp class in a python/cython class way) from pxd module.
 If you have 'Rectangle.pxd', then